analyticalworkflows/TeachingMaterials/classes/ProjectProposal/README.md

 2. summarize your project (i.e. the scientific issue being addresses);
 3. summarize your project goals for the quarter;
 4. summarize your anticipated challenges.

+In putting your presentation together, think hard about your audience and what it is we need to (and don't necessarily need to) know.
+Don't shy away from important or useful ideas, but also don't distract us from them.
+Communication skills are (increasingly) key to being a successful scientist ([Hampton et al. 2017](../../readings/pdfs/Hampton2017.pdf)).

 **All observers** must go to the presenter's GitHub repo and add to the _Project proposal_ issue as a comment:
 1. one (or more) compliments;